-During H3 2019, the Company paid or accrued compensation to key management personnel, which includes officers and directors, in accordance with the terms of their compensation arrangements of \$1,019 (H3 2018 - \$792).
+During F19, the Company paid or accrued compensation to key management personnel, which includes officers and directors, in accordance with the terms of their compensation arrangements of \$1,789 (F18 - \$981).
 No amounts are owing to key management personnel.

-During fiscal 2018, the Company incurred certain costs on behalf of the Company's Chief Executive Officer in the amount of \$259 which was repaid to the Company during Q3 2019.
+The Company incurred certain costs on behalf of the Company's Chief Executive Officer in the amount of \$324 which was repaid to the Company during Q3 2019.

-The Company has a convertible debenture of \$6,000 owing to DRAG, a company that is an existing shareholder of Almonty, and whose CEO is a member of the Board of Directors of the Company.
-During 2017, the maturity date of the debenture, which was originally due in March 2017, was extended to March 2019 (and, during Q1 2019, extended further to March 2021).
-The Company has also issued US\$2,000 of secured promissory notes to DRAG during fiscal 2016 and 2017.
-During H3 2019, interest of \$362 was accrued on the DRAG loans (H3 2018 - \$297).
-As of June 30, 2019, there is \$935 (September 30, 2018 - \$576) of unpaid interest on these loans included in accounts payable and accrued liabilities.
+The Company has long-term debt owing to DRAG, a company that is an existing shareholder of Almonty, and whose CEO is a member of the Board of Directors of the Company.
+In addition to the transactions disclosed in notes 8(b) and 8(d) of the Company's 2019 Annual Financial Statements, interest of \$619 was accrued on the DRAG loans during the fifteen months ended December 31, 2019 (2018 - \$397).
+As of December 31, 2019, there is \$1,195 (September 30, 2018 - \$576) of unpaid interest on these loans included in accounts payable and accrued liabilities.